 If you received (or Clemson University or your parent received on your behalf) excess federal financial aid that must be returned, Clemson University must return a portion of the excess equal to the lesser of:

 - Your institutional charges multiplied by the unearned percentage of your funds, or

 Clemson University must return this amount even if we did not keep this amount of your federal financial aid.
 This may create a significant indebtedness for you if this aid was used to pay for charges for which you are still responsible or if you received these funds as a refund.

 If Clemson University is not required to return all of the excess funds, you must return the remaining amount.
 Any loan funds that you must return, you (or your parent for a PLUS Loan) repay in accordance with the terms of the promissory note.
 That is, you make scheduled payments to the holder of the loan over a period of time.

 Any amount of unearned grant funds that you must return is called an overpayment.
 The maximum amount of a grant overpayment that you must repay is half of the grant funds you received or were scheduled to receive.
 You do not have to repay a grant overpayment if the original amount of the overpayment is $50 or less.
 You must make arrangements with Clemson University to return the unearned grant funds.

-The requirements for federal financial aid funds when you withdraw are separate from Clemson’s refund policy for institutional charges.
+The requirements for federal financial aid funds when you withdraw are separate from Clemson’s adjustment policy for institutional charges.
 Therefore, you may still owe funds to cover unpaid institutional charges.
 Clemson University will also charge you for any federal financial aid that we were required to return.
-Be sure you are aware of the refund policy, academic consequences, and the withdrawal procedures before making your final decision.
+Be sure you are aware of the adjustment policy, academic consequences, and withdrawal procedures before making your final decision.